mrernst/CAR_torch/README.md

 <p align="center">
   <img src="https://github.com/mrernst/CAR_torch/blob/master/img/OSCAR_fmnist.png" width="375">

 CAR_torch stands for Convolutional Architectures with Recurrence, pytorch implementation.
-It is the codebase used for the journal publications "Recurrent Processing Improves Occluded Object Recognition and Gives Rise to Perceptual Hysteresis" [1].
+It is the codebase used for the journal publication "Recurrent Processing Improves Occluded Object Recognition and Gives Rise to Perceptual Hysteresis" [1].
 If you make use of this code please cite as follows: